ktmeaton/ncov-recombinant/README.md

     > - **Tip**: Display log of most recent workflow: `cat $(ls -t logs/ncov-recombinant/*.log | head -n 1)`

+1. Why is the pipeline exiting with `ConnectionError` or `HTTPSError`?

+    Network connection issues can occur in the rule `sc2rf_recombinants`, where the [LAPIS API](https://lapis-docs.readthedocs.io/en/latest/) is used to query [covSPECTRUM](https://cov-spectrum.org/explore/World) in order to identify the most likely parental lineages.
+For troubleshooting and solutions, please see [Issue #202](https://github.com/ktmeaton/ncov-recombinant/issues/202) and [Issue #201](https://github.com/ktmeaton/ncov-recombinant/issues/201).

 1. How do I cleanup all the output from a previous run?

     ```bash